A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Numerical Examples

 Aside from performance, Table \ref{Tab:BalloonResults} also indicates how increasing the Robin parameter improves the solution quality, i.e., the conformity with kinematic continuity.
 As expected for a penalty-enforced constraint, the magnitude of the remaining artificial flux is solely determined by the choice of $\alphaRN$ and unaffected by the quasi-Newton update.

-Comparing the update techniques employed within the RN-QN approach, it should be noted: (1) The convergence rate clearly benefits from reusing past time step data in the quasi-Newton update, e.g., via the IQN-IMVLS method.
+Comparing the update techniques employed within the RN-QN approach, it should be noted: (1) The convergence rate clearly benefits from reusing past time step data in the quasi-Newton update, e.g., via the IMVLS method, in particular for small Robin parameters.
 (2) Despite being less effective than a quasi-Newton technique, Aitken's relaxation is still an easily implemented option to start with in case no IQN framework is available yet.

 All in all, this test case clearly indicates that the new RN-QN scheme is preferable to the standard Robin-Neumann coupling, as it strongly speeds up convergence and substantially reduces the dependency on the Robin parameter $\alphaRN$.